|

 Keyspan 2-channel USB-to-serial adapter):

-will disappear and the window for selecting recording
+After serial port selection, the window for selecting recording

 modes will appear in its place.
 From here you can select the